dakujem/oliva-tree/readme.md

 * support for nested sets data model

+## Notable Changes

+**1.2.3**
+- updated licensing to enable multi-licensing, i.e. one can now use any of GPL, MIT or BSD license, see [license.md](license.md) for more information

 ## Notes

 * great thank's to folks in **Via Aurea, s.r.o.** for providing valuable support, motivation and real-life testing